publicissapient-france/hands-on-assistant/google-assistant/README.md

 There are quite a lot food API out there.
 So maybe mashup the user intention you extracted and come up with some nice suggestion?

-## 5. Test your fulfillment
+## 5. Test your application

-In order to test your fulfillment, go to `Integrations` on the left menu and click on the Google Assistant.
+In order to test your intent and fulfillment, go to `Integrations` on the left menu and click on the Google Assistant.
 Add the intent you want to test and go on.

 You should then be redirected to the simulator screen.